Purchasing a dog is a pretty big commitment. It’s more than just a pet that may stay in its tank, or mind its own business.

 However, these numbers will decline as the English Boodle gets older, as it becomes calmer in nature.
 The English Boodle loves walks at a moderate pace and is curious about its surroundings.

-Obedience training and socialization is also recommended as a mental work out for the English Boodle, as it decreases its anxiety.
+Obedience training and socialization are also recommended as a mental work out for the English Boodle, as it decreases its anxiety.

 Health concerns and issues of the English Boodle